skeffington/Promin-tools/README.md

  Bacterial classifications derived from RecA protein sequence comparisons.
  J. Bacteriol.
 177: 6881-6893.

+### Changelog and versions

+Current versions:
+biologistatsea/promofi:02
+biologistatsea/seprolyzer:02

+Updates compared to previous version:
+Sequence Properties Analyzer:
+Fix bug incorrectly distributing files for parallelization at low sequence numbers Reduced outputs when insufficient sequences meet criteria for meaningful analyses

+Protein Motif Finder:
+Updated text in html output
+Produce a truncated output when only very few motifs are identified.

 ### Contact:
 The ProminTools package was written by Alastair Skeffington of the Max Planck Institute for Molecular Plant Physiology, Potsdam, Germany

+For bug fixes or features requests please leave me a note on Github or send me an email.